akkartik/mu/Readme.md

   default-space:address:array:location <- new location:type, 30/capacity
   ```

-Without one of these lines, all variables in the recipe will be *global*,
+Without one of these lines, all variables in the function will be *global*,
 something you rarely want.
 (Luckily, this is also the sort of mistake that
 will be easily caught by tests.) *With* this line, all addresses in your
-recipe will by default refer to one of the (30, in the final case) slots
+function will by default refer to one of the (30, in the final case) slots
 inside this local space.
 (If you choose the last, most explicit option and
 need more than 30 slots, Mu will complain asking you to increase capacity.)